Jessik167/Jessik167/README.md

 - 👋 Hi, I’m @Jessik167
-- 👀 I’m interested in python programming. web scraping, IA, and QA
+- 👀 I’m interested in python programming. statistical reports, web scraping, IA, and QA
 - 🌱 I’m currently learning how to make algorithms more efficient
 - 💞️ I’m looking forward to collaborate on Amazon, Google
 - 📫 How to reach me Jess.urreag@gmail.com or https://www.linkedin.com/in/jessica-g-urrea-guerrero-0ab39a181/